SKIN CARE FOR OIL, SENSITIVE, DIGHT, TURRY SKIN: OSPT

 If the questionnaire indicates that you have OSPT skin type but you do not have all of the following mentioned symptoms then your test results are not wrong.

 OSPT suffers from many general problems but also has some specific problems.
 Thus, many of the symptoms, predispositions, and treatment options are specific to black, colored, and white OSPT.

 * All OSPT may have the following symptoms:

 - Black spots, dark spots in sun-exposed skin

 - Numbness or irritation when using skin care products

 * With Black OSPT, you can get:

-– Dark spots in the skin that has been previously acne, irritated or traumatized (cut, shaved, burned skin)
+- Dark spots on skin that has been previously acne, irritated, or traumatized (cut, shaved, burned)

 - Sunscreen looks white and purple when applied to the skin